 Search engines won’t be aware of your website on their own.
 Make sure you’ve generated an XML sitemap for your site and uploaded it to your Google Search Console.
 You may want to submit the sitemap to other browsers too.
 A sitemap also helps the search engine to understand the layout of your site, and identify your priority pages.

 Have you uploaded your favicon?

-A favicon is the small icon that appears in a browser tab when you’re visiting a site.
-It’s usually a smaller version of your logo, and is also used as a shortcut or bookmark icon.
+A favicon is a small icon that appears in a browser tab when you’re visiting a site.
+It’s usually a smaller version of your logo and is also used as a shortcut or bookmark icon.
 Sites without a favicon can appear untrustworthy to visitors, so check it before you launch.

 Ready to launch?

 Launching a website is not a one-off task.
 You’ll always need to tweak things as you go to maximise their performance.
 However, by following a pre-launch checklist, you’re guaranteed to save potential frustration in the future.

 You can reach us at [email protected] and book a consultation with one of our highly qualified consultants to find out how you can up your content game and move forward with a successful website launch.

 This article has been updated on 10 June 2020